Installing the OSDF Origin¶

 ; only thexrootd

-user is utilized for the running daemons. - Host certificate: The origin service uses a host certificate to authenticate with the caches it serves.
-The host certificate documentation provides more information on setting up host certificates.
+user is utilized for the running daemons. - Host certificate: Required for authentication.
+See our host certificate documentation for instructions on how to request and install host certificates.

 - Network ports: The origin service requires the following ports open: